Boone County Leadership Academy

 In this program series, Molly Brummond, assistant dean of student development at the University of Nebraska College of Law, will present workshops tied to the overall theme “Communicating with Impact.”

-Meet the EL Academy Graduates
+Meet the Emerging Leaders Academy Graduates

 Class of 2022